tarunbeerelli/RLEF-code/SETUP.md

 **The environment supplies detection and localisation.** Recent work decomposes self-correction into error *detection*, *localisation*, and *correction*.
 The harness states which test case failed, with expected against actual output, so the first two are handed to the model and only correction is measured.
-In the standard taxonomy this is *extrinsic* self-correction — it uses external feedback.
+In standard taxonomy, this is *extrinsic* self-correction — it uses external feedback.

 **The result is a learnability locus.** Adapting a subspace and seeing the behaviour appear